Everything You Need To Know About Keeping Your Pets Safe In The Wake Of Hurricane Florence

 — Petplan Insurance (@Petplan) September 10, 2018

 Larger pets also need a plan of action in case emergency strikes.
 Livestock (horses, pigs, cows, etc) may need to be relocated to a safer farm during the time of the storm.
 These plans should be made in advance.
 Food and water should be bought and stored in gallons.
-Remember, you need enough food and water to keep your pet safe for a minimum of 5-7 days, experts say.
+Remember, you need enough food and water to keep your pet safe for a minimum of five to seven days, experts say.
 The article ends with the recommendation that larger animals should not be kept locked up in a small space if no other option is available.
-Larger areas are considered safer in the ways that the animal can run and seek shelter itself if it needs to.
+Larger areas are considered safer because the animal can run and seek shelter itself if it needs to.
 Damage to buildings may trap your animal inside.

 You may have to get a little creative in the ways you ID your larger animals.
-Tags may come off so using a toxic-free paint to write your name and number on your larger animal may be a good idea.
+Tags may come off, so using a toxic-free paint to write your name and number on your larger animal may be a good idea.

 Evacuees could be headed our way before Hurricane Florence hits, but not everyone will have somewhere to take their furry friends.